-Chitral is known throughout the world for its rich cultural heritage and scenic beauty.
-It is located in the northwestern part of the NWFP, between 71* 12 and 73* 53 east longitude and between 35* 13 and 368* 55 north latitude.
-It is bounded in the North West by Badakhshan and in the South-West by Noristan province of Afghanistan; Dir and Swat districts of Pakistan are located on the south of the valley while the Northern Areas of Pakistan (Ghizer, Goopis, Hunza and Gilgit etc) are the neighbors on the east of valley.
-It was a princely state up to 1969, when it was formerly merged in to Pakistan as a district of the Province Khyber Pakhtun Khuwa (K.P.K).
-Though the Chitrali culture itself is very rich and attractive but the culture of a small group of people within the district, named the Kalash culture is more attractive for the people from the world.
+The valleys are bounded in the northwest by Badakhshan and in the southwest by Noristan province of Afghanistan.
+Dir and Swat districts of Pakistan are located on the south of the valley while Gilgit-Baltsitan’s Ghizer, Goopis, Hunza and Gilgit are on the east.
+It was a princely state up to 1969 when it was formerly merged into Pakistan as a district.
+Though Chitrali culture itself is very rich and attractive the culture of a small group of people within the district,

-Total population of the Kalash people is 2,500 to 3,000 and they live at an altitude of 2,000m to 25,00m, in three small villages of the narrow isolated valleys of Chitral district.
-The Kalash people respect their cultural heritage left to them by their ancestors and they retain a clear memory of their rich heredity, traditions, language, stories, songs, dances, rituals and a number of festivals, which they still keep.
+Kalash, is more attractive for people around the world.
+Total population of Kalash is 2,500 to 3,000 and they live in three small valleys.
+The Kalash people respect their cultural heritage left to them by their ancestors and they retain a clear memory of their rich heredity, traditions, language, stories, songs, dances, rituals and a number of festivals.
+The origin of the Kalash is uncertain.

-Though, because of the efforts and support of Prof. (Dr.) Ihsan Ali, research work in shape of explorations, excavations and dental casting by national and international institutions has been done in the past but more research work in this context is direly needed in order to find out exact profile of the Unique Kalash people.
+Excavation of burial site at Gankorinio Tek, Singore Chitral.
+Period of the age of remains from Gankoreneotek, Singoor and Parwak range from 1000 BC to AD 1000.
+On the basis of these dating results and the large number of ancient graves found in the area, having similarities with the burial style of the Kalash people are the facts which support the theory of the Great Though because of the efforts and support of Prof Ihsan Ali, research work in shape of explorations, excavations and dental casting by national and international institutions has been done in the past but more research work in this context is direly needed in order to find out exact profile of the unique Kalash people.